Rasoul77/promts/README.md

 Runing the launch files, they will bring up the visualizer and execute the demo PROMTS algorithms using A* or Depth-Limited Search correspondingly.

-## Use PROMTS
+### PROMTS Usage
-The implementation assumes that there exists an object detection and pose estimation that estimated the poses of objects.
-The models of the objects are assumed to be convex polyhedrons.
+The implementation assumes that there exists an object detection and pose estimation module that estimates the poses of objects.
+And the models of the objects are assumed to be convex polyhedrons.

 Following steps show how to use PROMTS,
 1. Use the `CGeometryPolyhedra{}` class (`rasoul_geometry_pkg`) to compute a convex polyhedron for the objects.